Small Business Website Costs

 Your website is going to need some images.
 You'll need to get a logo designed if you don't have one yet.
 You'll also need images for your web pages, blog posts, and online store.

-You typically need to get a quote from design companies to know how much it'll cost.
-But you can budget around $10/mo or a $1,000 one-time fee.
+You usually need to get a quote from design companies to know how much it'll cost.
+But you can budget around $10/mo or a $1,000 one-time fee as a start.

 You can also hire photographers for your product photos.
 Pricing starts at $100 to $200 with freelancers.
 Photography companies will provide you with a quote.